Sheimagh/Crystals-Collector/README.md

    * The app should show the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.

-If the user does not guess the correct city name within the allocated number of guesses, then the game resets.

 Assets used:

 images: https://www.shutterstock.com